dana-ross/danaross.dev/blog/content/2020-01-16:12:37:00/Roll Up Your Sleeves.md

 ## It builds trust.

 In my last engineering management role, I made a point of taking time every couple Fridays to write code.
 Sometimes I would take on an SEO related task.
-Usually I'd be adding unit tests to ensure our systems worked the way they intended.
+Usually I'd be adding unit tests to ensure our systems worked the way we intended.

 I used the same tools as my team and their peers.
 I used the same processes.
 I presented my work for the same scrutiny they did.
 I crossed my fingers for luck as we rolled my code out to the web site just like they did.